-Congrats, you got your own social media contest set up, but now what?
+Congrats, you’ve thought up some great social media contest ideas and got your own social media contest set up, but now what?
 The next step is to start promoting your contest if you want to the get the most out of it.

 One of the major mistakes that businesses make is not letting enough people know about their contest.
 All they do is mention it on their Facebook Wall or simply tweet about it thinking people would just flock into their contest.Yes, we know that you are generous enough to give something out for free and yes you would think that it is a big enough draw for the people, but let’s face it: in the internet nobody listens to you unless you shout out loud.

 You wouldn’t want your contest to fall short because it will probably mean that you are giving something of value without getting the most out it back – and that’s bad business.
 Here are a few methods that you can use to promote your social media contest and get the biggest bang for your buck.

 The first thing that you should do is let the relevant people know about your social media contest.
 When it comes to ‘relevance’ you really need to think about what the contest is targeted at.
 It could be as simple as your family or friends.

 Why?
 Because they are the people who know about your business and already trust you.
 Relevance is important because birds of a feather flock together.
 If its relevant to a group of people then that group of people will further share among their own group – and chances are it will be relevant to them to.
 It spreads your contest to the people your business care about.

 One thing you shouldn’t do is to send a mass message to everyone on your list.
 That would annoy people and it looks very much like spam.
 Approach people and send them a personal message.
 It increases the chances of people sharing your contest.

 2. Newsletter / Mailing list